pmd/pmd-designer/README.md

 * Clone the repository
 * Run `./mvnw clean verify`
-* The artifact can then be found in the `target` directory
+* The artifact can then be found in the `target` directory (it won't include PMD dependencies)

 #### IDE Setup